fmaussion/fmaussion.github.io/teaching/git-jekyll-workshop.md

 ## Presentation (Workshop 1)

-The slides of the presentation are available [here](http://fabienmaussion.info/git-jekyll-ws/).
+The slides of the first presentation are available [here](http://fabienmaussion.info/git-jekyll-ws/).

+## Presentation (Workshop 2)

+The slides of the second presentation are available [here]http://fabienmaussion.info/git-intermediate-ws/).

 ## Installation instructions (Workshop 1)